How can you afford Summer College?

 Michael was a junior at IDEA College Preparatory Mission, a new charter school in the Rio Grande Valley of Texas.
 Out of 53 students in his class, Michael ranked at the very top.

-Holding on to the belief that he could raise the funds, Michael approached individuals and businesses in his town, mustering all of his communication skills to talk to people about his goal.
+Michael approached individuals and businesses in his town, mustering all of his communication skills to talk to people about his goal.
 He also held a fund-raising event.